Yousef-Hammar/go-code-review/README.md

 The backend is structured into three main layers:

 1. **API Layer** (`api`):
-    - Responsible for starting the server and handling incoming requests.
+    - Responsible for server configuration and defining request handlers.

 2. **Service Layer** (`service`):
     - Contains the business logic of the application, ensuring separation of concerns.